k8spin/opa-k8s-development/README.md

 To use this testing environment you will need to clone this repository and download the latest [OPA](https://www.openpolicyagent.org/) release *(actual version: [v0.13.5](https://github.com/open-policy-agent/opa/releases/tag/v0.13.5))*.
 It's not needed to have a kubernetes cluster.
 Remember, this project is useful in the [OPA](https://www.openpolicyagent.org/) rules/mutations development stage.

-The following commands has been executed in a [`centos:7` container image](https://hub.docker.com/_/centos?tab=tags) to make it repeatable and cleaner:
+The following commands have been executed in a [`centos:7` container image](https://hub.docker.com/_/centos?tab=tags) to make it repeatable and cleaner:
 ```bash
 $ docker run -it --rm centos:7 /bin/bash
 [root@d8997b63a370 /]# yum install -y wget git # Output hidden